This is the largest hydrocarbon-producing basin. Because of our operations, the province of Chubut has become the main producer of this hydrocarbon.

 PAE operates the areas, with a 62.5% participating interest, while YPF has the remaining 37.5%.

-Aguada Pichana and Aguada San Roque are, respectively, the third and fourth largest gas production blocks in Argentina.
-Together they produced 13 million m3 of gas per day in 2015.
-PAE is one of the partners in the consortium that has operated these blocks since 1994.
+In terms of gas production, Aguada Pichana and Aguada San Roque are, respectively, the fourth and fifth largest gas production blocks in Argentina.
+Together they produce approximately 13 million m3 of gas per day.
+In both blocks, the company has maximized the efforts to tap into the potential of subsoil resources.

 Here, we operate Acambuco, a block formed by Macueta and San Pedrito gasfields, in conjunction with our partners.